-an electric cooperative providing only distribution service, however, Dakota requires special consideration because it recovers variations in purchased capacity costs as well as energy costs through the fuel adjustment clause.
-Ordinarily, the inclusion of these costs makes Dakota's monthly over- and under-recoveries potentially greater than those experienced by utilities that only include fuel and PPA costs in their fuel clause.
+Regulated utilities normally recover through their automatic adjustments only changes from the amounts set in a rate case for costs of fuel and cost of energy obtained through purchased power agreements (PPAs).
+On the other hand, changes in capacity costs are typically not reflected in fuel adjustment clauses.
+However, as an electric cooperative providing only distribution service, Dakota requires special consideration because it recovers variations in purchased capacity costs as well as energy costs through the fuel adjustment clause.
+The inclusion of capacity costs creates the potential for Dakota's monthly over- and under-recoveries to be greater than those experienced by utilities that only include fuel and PPA costs in their fuel clause.
 Changes in sales can result in a significant gap between the utility's actual purchased capacity costs per kWh and the purchased capacity costs per kWh built into its base rates.
 To account for potential discrepancies between its actual and recovered costs through its automatic adjustment, Dakota calculates and applies an annual fuel-cost true-up factor based on these discrepancies.

-The Department reviewed Dakota's FYE19 power costs and concludes that they appear reasonable.
+The Department reviewed Dakota's FYE20 power costs and concludes that they appear reasonable.